DataDog/kics/documentation/rules/terraform/azure/log_retention_is_not_set.md

 ### Description

  The `log_retention` server parameter in Azure PostgreSQL determines whether database logs are retained, which is essential for auditing and troubleshooting purposes.
-If this parameter is set to `OFF` as shown below, log data will not be persisted, potentially hindering investigations into security incidents or operational issues:
+If this parameter is set to `OFF`, as shown below, log data will not be persisted, potentially hindering investigations into security incidents or operational issues:

 ```
 resource "azurerm_postgresql_configuration" "example" {